oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 The following information is also provided at the [Bioimage Model Zoo configuration specifications](https://github.com/bioimage-io/configuration/blob/master/README.md) but as it is quite important, we make you to pay special attention to it.
 * Choose an input and output test images so we can check that your model runs correctly in the chose consumer software.
 LINK TO MODEL RUNNERS.
 * Choose a nice cover image that will be used in the model card
-* Check the pre-processing and post-processing.
+* Pre-processing and post-processing should be described.
+For that, you can check which [processing routines are supported](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#pre--and-postprocessing) at the moment.